Harry-Junhua-Huang/Harry-Junhua-Huang.github.io/_pages/about.md

 ---

 ![Illustration of combining vision and language modalities](/images/profile3.jpg){: .align-right width="300px" height = "400px"}
 I am a fourth-year student at the University of Rochester, majoring in Computer Science with a second major in Business.
 My interests lie in machine learning, computer vision, and interdisciplinary areas.
-I am particularly passionate about AI and related fields, and I am currently seeking a full-time position in machine learning engineering while preparing for my master’s degree.
+I am particularly passionate about AI and related fields, and I am currently seeking a full-time position in machine learning engineering for the summer and continue as master in UCLA in 2025Fall.

 # Engineering Experience